-Please note that no alterations can be made to an eligibility quiz once it has been submitted.
-Once you submit your eligibility quiz, you will not be able to access it again.
-Please also note that, no alterations can be made to an application once it has been submitted.
-It is therefore important to check and re-check the eligibility quiz and the application form until being fully satisfied with all sections before submitting them.
+Please note that no alterations can be made to a preliminary eligibility quiz once it has been submitted.
+Once the preliminary eligibility quiz is submitted, applicants will not be able to access it again.
+Please also note that no alterations can be made to an application once it has been submitted.
+It is therefore important to check and re-check the preliminary eligibility quiz and the application form until being fully satisfied with all sections before submitting them.
 If successful, an applicant will only be offered funding to carry out the project as detailed in the application.